The following examinations are administered through our vendor, Prometric, on an ongoing basis:

 - Florida Laws & Rules

-You must first apply to the CDCA Central Office and be approved before contacting Prometric for an appointment.
+You must first register with THE CDCA (submit payment) and be approved before contacting Prometric to schedule an appointment.

-Consult Prometric’s Test Center Locator for the most up to date list of locations.
+Prometric’s Test Center Locator for the most up to date list of locations.
 You do not need to be register to check available locations.

 Prometric Frequently Asked Questions (FAQ):